dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 For the time being, focus on understanding the concept.
 At the end of this chapter, sample data and code will be given for you to try on your own.

 The first thing to do is look at the map function.
 The goal of map is to make it emit a value which can be reduced.
 It's possible for map to emit 0 or more times.
 In our case, it'll always emit once (which is common).
-Imagine map as looping through each document in hits.
+Imagine map as looping through each document in visites.
 For each document we want to emit a key with resource, year, month and day, and a simple value of 1:

 	function() {
 		var key = {